Nickchapman3773/Uranium-Fever/README.md

 # <p align=center>Features</p>
 - A robust assortment of utilities, frameworks, fixes, and quality of life mods.
 - Carefully crafted settings for every single mod inclusion.
 - Significant modernizations of the UI, HUD, and Pip-Boy.
-Guided by Stentorious.
 - Many new functionalities seamlessly integrated into the gameplay experience, with clear notation of these functions and their associated hotkeys.
 - Large-scale, immersive overhauls and expansions to most locations.
 - Comprehensive hardcore rebalancing of all gameplay aspects (including combat, physics, NPC AI, weapons, armor, aid, healing, consumables, and more), with an emphasis on greatly enhancing difficulty and cohesion.
-Guided by Sweet6Shooter.
 - Ample new items, armors, perks, quests, enemies, and creatures, all aimed to further explore and expand on the Fallout universe.
 - Substantial mesh, collision marker, room bound, texture, and LOD optimizations with the goal of improved performance and AI pathing.
 - Extensive, full-game retexturing and reimagining of both Wastelands.
-Guided by Salamand3r.
 - Dramatically overhauled lighting to improve the ambiance of both Wastelands.
-Guided by Salamand3r.
 - Countless new animations to improve gameplay flow, engagement, and believability.
 - An expansive overhaul to music and sound to promote immersion into the Fallout universe.